Mrmozz/azure-armviewer/readme.md

 - Snap to grid mode
 - Exporting to PNG

+### Limitations
+- The app attempts to find the links (`dependsOn` relationships) between ARM resources, however due to the many subtle and complex ways these relationships can be defined, not every link is correctly picked up.
+- Resources may not be shown with the correct icon.
+Icons for the most common resource types have been added, more are added as required.
+- A shortened resource *type* rather than the *name* is shown as the label on nodes on the graph.
+Resolving names for resources is an extremly complex task, due to the programatic way names are generally expressed with ARM functions and expressions.
+It is felt that showing names would add little value for a lot of development effort, however it may be considered in the future

 # Demo Version
 A runnning demo instance is deployed and usable here [http://armviewer.azurewebsites.net/](http://armviewer.azurewebsites.net/)